djaus2/CC2650SensorTag-CS/README.md

 - Red is < -1.4
 - Blue is > 1.4  etc.

-**This version of the app requires pairing to be done outside of the app.
-Ther are no Pair/Unpair buttons.**

 At startup there is a progress counter is displayed.
-Whilst there is no target, it reaches 74 on dekstop and about 84 on the RPI.
+Whilst there is no target, it reaches 74 on.
+This gives you some feedback as to how the setup is progressing.

 Battery Voltage is also displayed after startup if it is enabled.